vnode/ansible-role-ypserver/README.md

 ```yaml
 ypserver_usedns: true
 ```
 Specifies that the YP/NIS maps can use DNS for lookups of host names.
 Recommended to leave at `true `.
+When set to `false`, make sure that `ypserver_serverinfo` and/or `ypserver_set_hosts` are set correctly so that your NIS servers can be resolved.

 ```yaml